-The Mullichain Carlow Café and Restaurant is part of the tastefully restored old grain store buildings that in times gone by were used by the Grand Canal Company and then Odlums, the millers.
+The Mullichain Café and Restaurant is part of the tastefully restored old grain store buildings that were used by the Grand Canal Company and then Odlums, the millers.
 Enjoy freshly ground coffee and a range of homemade scones and cakes.
-Or why not have a glass of wine or craft beer with an extensive menu which includes homemade soups, tasty salads or a panini/ciabatta wrap accompanied by a friendly chat from proprietors Mark or Martin.
+Or why not have a glass of wine or craft beer with an extensive menu which includes homemade soups, tasty salads or a panini wrap.

 Opening hours: 11 a.m. to 6 p.m., weekends in February and daily March to October.